Webflow vs Bubble: An Expert Compares the Two No Code Tools (2024)

 These templates are apps that you can make your own by changing the looks, logic, and everything Bubble allows you.

-Most of these templates seem to me as ready-made white-label apps requiring a Bubble expert developer to further set them and help you launch the app.
+Most of these templates seem to me as ready-made white-label applications requiring a Bubble expert developer to further set them and help you launch the app.

-Overall, Bubble did a pretty good job with these, which can really help developers looking to kickstart their no-code app-building venture.
+Overall, Bubble did a pretty good job with these, which can really assist developers looking to kickstart their no-code app-building venture.

 SEO Capabilities Compared

 Webflow is generally considered to have more robust built-in SEO features and is designed with web design and SEO in mind.
-It provides a more straightforward approach to implementing SEO best practices.
-In other words, if you want a site with a main goal of attracting visitors via Google and other search engines, Webflow should be your primary choice.
+It provides a more straightforward approach to implementing best practices for organic traffic.
+In other words, if you want a site with the key goal of attracting visitors via Google and other search engines, Webflow should be your primary choice.

-Here are some of the main SEO features by Webflow.
+Here are some of the major search engine optimization features by Webflow.

-• 301 redirects — Webflow allows you to set up 301 redirects, which are essential for preserving SEO rankings when you change URLs or migrate content.
+- 301 redirects — Webflow allows you to set up 301 redirects, which are essential for preserving rankings when you change URLs or migrate content.

-• Responsive design — Webflow's responsive design features help ensure your site is mobile-friendly, which is a ranking factor in Google's search algorithm.
+- Responsive design — Webflow's responsive design features help ensure your website is mobile-friendly, which is a ranking factor in Google's search algorithm.

 In addition, plenty of useful content specifically focuses on doing SEO for Webflow, including our Webflow SEO guide and technical Webflow SEO guide.
 Moreover, many services specialize in providing SEO for sites that are on Webflow.